-The Food and Drug Administration announced on Thursday that the federal agency is reclassifying sunlamp products and ultraviolet lamps, and they must also now come with a skin cancer warning.
+The Food and Drug Administration announced on Thursday that the regulatory agency is reclassifying sunlamp products and ultraviolet lamps, and they must also now come with a skin cancer warning.

 Sunlamp products will now be classified as moderate-risk devices instead of low-risk and all products must come with a visible warning against people under 18 from using them.